limshoonkit/WFGY/ProblemMap/Atlas/atlas-to-ai-adapter-v1.md

 Use this adapter to make that structure operational for AI systems.

-If the atlas changes through patch logic, the adapter must follow the atlas.
+If the Atlas changes through patch logic, the adapter must follow the Atlas.

-The adapter must never quietly redefine the atlas.
+The adapter must never quietly redefine the Atlas.

 ---